 Aliya introduced her first cookbook, Exotic Table - Flavors, Inspiration, and Recipes from Around the World – to Your Kitchen, in 2013 and received nationwide acclaim for making international flavors as familiar as they are exciting.
 Exotic Table was named “Best of the Best” by Food & Wine magazine in 2014; the prestigious award selects the top 25 cookbooks in the U.S. each year.

-Additionally, in just the past year, Aliya has been a guest chef on NBC’s Today Show, a judge on Food Network shows Kitchen Casino and Beat Bobby Flay, and Worst Cooks in America: Celebrity Edition, a culinary expert on MSNBC’s Morning Joe, and has been widely covered in publications like Food & Wine, Vogue India, Shape, Oprah, Eater, Food Republic and the San Francisco Chronicle.
+Additionally, Aliya has been a guest chef on NBC’s Today Show, a judge on Food Network shows Kitchen Casino, Beat Bobby Flay, and Worst Cooks in America: Celebrity Edition, a culinary expert on MSNBC’s Morning Joe, and has been widely covered in publications like Food & Wine, Vogue India, Shape, Oprah, Eater, and Food Republic.

 Aliya resides in Brooklyn with her husband and baby girl.